DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 If the players approach Exethanter’s spirit or otherwise reveal themselves, he greets them with some surprise.
 He can share the following information if asked:

 * His name is Exethanter.
 In life, he was an archmage and leader of the Society of Amber, the secret society of mages that founded and guarded the Amber Temple.
 (Exethanter can further share all of the information described in **Operations of the Amber Temple** and **Downfall of the Temple** above.)
 * In its final years, the Amber Temple descended into chaos and paranoia.
-Exethanter attempted to continue his weekly dinners with apprentices and other mages, but even he couldn’t resist using one of the “odd relics he’d picked up over the years"—the enchanted ewer in <span class="citation">X22.
-Northwest Annex (p.
+Exethanter attempted to continue his weekly dinners with apprentices and other mages, but even he couldn’t resist using one of the “odd relics he’d picked up over the years"—the enchanted ewer in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X22NorthwestAnnex">X22.
+Northwest Annex</a> (p.
 187)</span>—to cleanse his drinks of poison. (“In retrospect," he sniffs abashedly, “it astounds me how deeply the vestiges’ darkness had penetrated my mind."
 He massages his ghostly temples, chuckling tiredly.
 “It’s astounding how much clarity one’s mind can find after one has passed away."
 * He has no knowledge of “Heinrich Stolt," and has never heard of any such individual.

 > [!abstract]+ **Exethanter’s Theory**